-CHAPTER VII.
+CHAPTER VII.-MISCELLANEOUS.

-MISCELLANEOUS.

-125. The seat of Government of the Commonwealth shall be determined by The Parliament and shall be within territory which shall have been granted to or acquired by the Commonwealth and shall be vested in and belong to the Commonwealth, and if New South Wales be an Original State shall be in that State, and be distant not less than one hundred miles from Sydney.
+125. The seat of Government of the Commonwealth shall be determined by the • Parliament, and shall be within territory which shall have been granted to or acquired by the Commonwealth, and shall be vested in and belong to the Commonwealth, and shall be in the State of New South Wales, and be distant not less than one hundred miles from Sydney.